 A.1.4 Members of the review team also met with taxpayers, members of the accounting and legal professions, and representatives of various professional bodies representing lawyers and accountants.

 A.1.5 The Commissioner of Taxation was asked to provide information and documents relevant to the review.
-Visits were made to a number of branches of the Tax Office and to the Tax Office’s National Office in Canberra to examine relevant files and interview relevant Tax Office staff.
+Visits were made to a number of branches of the Tax Office to examine relevant files, interview relevant Tax Office staff and conduct discussions.

 A.1.6 The review also took into account a number of other inquiries relevant to this review, including the Joint Committee of Public Accounts An Assessment of Tax report, the Review of Business Taxation A Tax System Redesigned report and the Administrative Review Council Internal Review of Agency Decision Making report.